myspaghetti/macos-virtualbox/README.md

-## One-key semi-automatic installer of macOS Mojave 10.14 on VirtualBox
+## Semi-automatic installer of macOS Catalina (10.15), Mojave (10.14), and High Sierra (10.13) on VirtualBox

-The "one key" is enter, which has to be pressed whenever the virtual machine is ready for the next command.
-(Contrary to the script's name, the user has to use more than one key!
-There is one instance when the right control key or "host key" is used to release the mouse from the virtual machine, and a couple of instances where the user has to choose [y]es or [n]o!)
+The script is semi-automatic and requires a little user interaction.
+Most of the time the user simply has to press enter.
+There is one step where the user has to choose between [C]atalina, [M]ojave, or [H]igh Sierra, and a couple of instances where the user has to choose whether to delete or keep temporary files and previous installations.

 The goal of the script is to allow for a very easy installation without any closed-source additions or extra bootloaders.